Where to download 3D printable STL files?

-- NASA offers a STL file repository from which users can download 3D printable models to make many 3D prints of space-related items such as satellites, planets or spaceships.
-A must for space geeks 🙂
+- NASA offers an STL file repository from which users can download 3D printable models to make space-related items such as satellites, planets, or spaceships.
+A must for space geeks!

 - Africanfossils.org is a 3D file database where there are many free 3D models of African fossils, from animals to ancient tools.

 I am a 3D designer, where can I sell my 3D models or STL files?